 Number one on our list may be the most obvious way to burglar-proof your home, but it’s also extremely effective.
 Window locks are an inexpensive way to make sure you’ve got the extra protection your family needs.
 The key is for all first-floor windows to be equipped with window locks which can be seen from the outside.
 Placing your locks so that they can be easily seen by a would-be burglar means that the lock is simultaneously providing protection and acting as a deterrent.
-Burglars look for an easy job, so seeing that the entire ground floor is equipped with window locks with likely shoo them away before even attempting a break-in.
+Burglars look for an easy job, so seeing that the entire ground floor is equipped with window locks will likely shoo them away before even attempting a break-in.
+Some types of window locks even allow you to partially open windows for ventilation while maintaining security.
+This means that even when your windows are open, they’ll still remain burglar-proof.
+As an added bonus, properly installed window locks can also improve the energy efficiency of your home.
+By creating a tighter seal when the windows are closed, you can reduce drafts and heat loss during the colder months.
 You can buy inexpensive window locks in bulk packs both online and at most hardware stores.

 PLANT THORNY PLANTS

 Nothing makes climbing through your windows more unappealing than planting rose bushes directly underneath them.
 Seriously, take a moment to think about how much work would go into avoiding injury if a person wanted to enter your home through a window but they first had to encounter a huge, thorny plant.
+On top of that, intruders attempting to pass through your thorny plants may create noise, alerting you or your neighbors to their presence.
+This can further burglar-proof your house by providing an audible warning.
 As is always the case in home protection, deterring a would-be burglar is the objective.
 Do anything you can to make his or her job harder, including planting thorny, pain-inducing plants around any windows that could be used as an entry point to your home.

 CLUTTER UP YOUR WINDOW SILLS